GitRepJo/mmg/readme.md

 For more information look into

-- H. Yasukawa • Y. Yoshimura 2014 " Introduction of MMG standard
+- H. Yasukawa • Y. Yoshimura 2014 "Introduction of MMG standard
-method for ship maneuvering predictions"
+method for ship maneuvering predictions" in JASNAOE

 The program my also serve as a template for ship
 models with a higher degree of freedom, e.g. 6DoF.